Saly-Project/SalyProject/README.md

 By adhering to these guidelines, we can ensure smoother collaboration and project development!

+### Logs will be uploaded on Discord for any-change done in the git

 ## Commit Message Conventions

 To maintain a clear and organized record of changes in the project, we use specific conventions for commit messages.
 Each message should start with a keyword followed by a brief description of the modification.
 Here are the keywords used and their meanings: